Free Ohio Arrests & Criminal Records: Search Every OH County

 It’s important to note that this search is used for someone looking for their own criminal records and is often used to check for accuracy and see if anything is missing.

 Specific items must be submitted when requesting criminal records maintained by the BCI through the Ohio Attorney General.
-Below shows the breakdown of what is required.
+Below is the breakdown of what is required.

 • The complete name, address, and any other identifying characteristics of the individual.